darkRaspberry/darkRaspberry/README.md

  - Starting vector and raster image processing for Forest.
  - Working on Forest and testing GitHub automation.

+#### Wanna support me?
+And don't want to spent any extra buck?
+Got you covered!
+Do you shop from Amazon.
+Shop from my affiliate link.
+[Here](https://amzn.to/3ac658h)?

 #### Do you have any blog?
 Yup we got you covered i am too much excited.
 There is a too long story how this came to life.
 The story will be in about section.
 Wanna visit, just click on this👇👇.